CloudGeometry/cg-devx-docs/docs/operators_guide/installation/quickstart.md

 and provide you with platform user credentials.
 Please store them safely.

+You could get credentials by re-running the [`setup`](./cli_commands.md#setup) command on the same machine used for installation.

 Your kubeconfig file will be located in CG DevX local folder (`~/.cgdevx/kubeconfig`)

+Platform GitOps repository readme file (`README.md`) will contain links to all the core services.

 ## Managing Workloads